intelligenxe/Strategist-small/README.md

-# 🌟 Strategist-small
+# Strategist-small

-## 📋 Repo Description
+## Repo Description

 This repo contains the small version of Strategist.

 ---

-## 🚀 Get Started
+## Getting Started
-👉 Check [docs/README.md](docs/README.md) to learn more about the source code, and [CONTRIBUTING.md](https://github.com/intelligenxe/.github/blob/main/CONTRIBUTING.md) to start contributing.
+Check [docs/README.md](docs/README.md) to learn more about the source code, and [CONTRIBUTING.md](https://github.com/intelligenxe/.github/blob/main/CONTRIBUTING.md) to start contributing.

-Happy Hacking! 💻✨